awsdocs/amazon-rds-user-guide/doc_source/custom-setup-sqlserver.md

 + AWS Secrets Manager
 + AWS Systems Manager

-Make sure that VPC components involved in communication between the DB instance and AWS services are configured with the following requirements:
+Make sure that VPC components involved in communication between your RDS Custom DB instance and AWS services are configured with the following requirements:
 + The DB instance can make outbound connections on port 443 to other AWS services\.
 + The VPC allows incoming responses to requests originating from your DB instance\.
 + Correctly resolve the domain names of endpoints for each AWS service\.

+RDS Custom relies on AWS Systems Manager connectivity for its automation\.
+For information about how to configure VPC endpoints, see [Creating VPC endpoints for Systems Manager](https://docs.aws.amazon.com/systems-manager/latest/userguide/setup-create-vpc.html#sysman-setting-up-vpc-create)\.
+For the list of endpoints in each Region, see [AWS Systems Manager endpoints and quotas](https://docs.aws.amazon.com/general/latest/gr/ssm.html) in the *Amazon Web Services General Reference*\.

 If you already configured a VPC for a different RDS Custom engine, you can reuse that VPC and skip this process\.